+Opening Graves, Interment, And Disinterment

 Upon proper application of the owner of a lot, payment of the required fee, and three (3) working days notice, the sexton shall open the grave, unless the requested day is a recognized holiday pursuant to PCC 11.16.160.
 The sexton shall superintend every interment and shall fill up and neatly trim the grave immediately after depositing the vault and casket, and shall fill up and trim all graves that have settled or may hereafter settle.
-The city is not responsible for any error in opening graves when orders are given other than in writing.
+The City is not responsible for any error in opening graves when orders are given other than in writing.

 It shall be unlawful for any person to be buried in the cemetery without the casket being placed in a permanent-type vault, which vault type must be approved by the sexton.
-An exception to the above-stated law shall be those individuals who are cremated, whose remains must be deposited in a waterproof, non-decaying container.
+An exception to the above-stated law shall be those individuals who are cremated, whose remains must be deposited in a cremation vault that is waterproof and non-decaying.